SuperAwesomeGroup5000/GroupProject/README.md

 [Our website can be accessed here](https://brandontehzy.wixsite.com/website).

 So all features can be tested, you are granted 500 points by registering an account.
-This is for demonstration purposes only.
+This is for demonstration only.

 ## Group Members
 |Student|Email|Role|